-During FY2019, the Directors had received updates on regulatory changes to the Catalist Rules, amendments to the Companies Act (Chapter 50) of Singapore (the "Companies Act") and changes to the accounting standards.
-The Directors had also received appropriate training to develop the necessary skills in facilitating the discharge of their duties at the Company's expense.
+During FY2020, the Directors had received updates on regulatory changes to the Catalist Rules, amendments to the Companies Act (Chapter 50) of Singapore (the "Companies Act") and changes to the accounting standards.
+The Directors had also received appropriate training to develop the necessary skills in facilitating the discharge of their duties.
 Currently, three of the Directors are members of the Singapore Institute of Directors ("SID").

-Briefings, updates and trainings for Directors in FY2019 include the following:
+Briefings, updates and trainings for Directors in FY2020 include the following: